pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-08-03-beer-bread.markdown

 - Add in the honey (or maple syrup) and beer (I used Blue Moon).
 Mix until it forms a well combined dough
 - <img src='/assets/Food/Bread/Beer Bread/beer-bread-dough.jpg' alt='' class='instruction-image'>

 - Transfer your dough into a loaf pan and spread evenly to all sides.
-Cross the top with a knife, and optionally sprinkle the top with flour (or oat flour)
+Cross the top with a knife, and optionally sprinkle the top with flour (or <a href='/misc/grains#oats'>oat flour</a>)

-- Bake for about 60 minutes, or until a toothpick comes out clean and the internal temperature is at least 205F.
+- Bake for about 60 minutes, or until a toothpick comes out clean and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is at least 205F.
 The edges and top should be golden brown
 - <img src='/assets/Food/Bread/Beer Bread/beer-bread-baked.jpg' alt='' class='instruction-image'>

 - Allow to cool totally in the pan before removing and slicing.
-This bread is best served warm, so toast, bake, or air fry for a few minutes at 400F, until done to your liking.
+This <a href='/recipes/bread'>bread</a> is best served warm, so <a href='/recipes/ww-bread'>toast</a>, bake, or <a href='https://amzn.to/3FuWETp'>air fry</a> for a few minutes at 400F, until done to your liking.
 Store any leftover bread in the fridge or freezer
 - <img src='/assets/Food/Bread/Beer Bread/beer-bread-unsliced.jpg' alt='' class='instruction-image'>
 Notes:
 ---